Switching from network-level to account-level tracking

 - Add a separate pixel instance that fires with the correct Account ID (depending on your setup and your tag manager).

-- All relevant pages in the funnel (landing pages, forms, checkout, thank-you pages, etc.)
+- Make sure this change is deployed on all relevant pages in the funnel (landing pages, forms, checkout, thank-you pages, etc.).

 - On each site/brand where you want separate tracking: